paulm17/raikou/README.md

       <a href="https://github.com/paulm17/raikou/blob/main/packages/raikou/system/src/core/RaikouProvider/css-variables.plugin.ts">the
       options available to each component</a>.
 Change these settings using cssVariablesResolver and example is below.

-3. Issues may be closed due to the fork author not having free time.
-If an issue is very important, please consider implementing a PR.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>